wmde/wbaas-deploy/doc/backup-recovery.md

 - Backup buckets are stored in EUROPE-NORTH1 region.

 The buckets and the job that transfers the data are defined in [modules/buckets/main.tf](../tf/modules/buckets/main.tf).
+Google storage objects can be worked with from the CLI using `gsutil`.
+The docs for this can be found [online](https://cloud.google.com/storage/docs/gsutil).
 ### Downloading the backup

 Download the contents of the `sites/` folder to your local machine